Do not let anyone tell you that A Goofy Movie is not a certified Disney classic.

 “I 2 I/Eye to Eye”

-Ahhh… we’ve reached it.
-The true masterpiece of A Goofy Movie, the Citizen Kane of 1995 animated musical numbers (no offense, Pocahontas.)
-Officially, it’s called “I 2 I,” but I refuse to accept that style choice even after 20 years.
+We have reached it.
+The true masterpiece of A Goofy Movie, the Citizen Kane of 1995 animated musical numbers (no offense, “Colors of the Wind”).
+Officially, it’s called “I 2 I,” but even after 20-plus years, I refuse to accept that style choice.

 Here’s why the song works on so many levels.
-On one hand, you’ve got the sheer climax of narrative, which at this point has found Goofy and Max teaming up to find a way to get Max into the Powerline concert in Los Angeles.
+On one hand, you’ve got the sheer climax of narrative, which at this point sees Goofy and Max finally teaming up to find a way to get Max into the Powerline concert in Los Angeles.
 With father and son now united—seeing “eye to eye,” if you will, but not “I 2 I” because that’s awful—they sneak backstage by taking the shape of instruments.
 (Goofy’s a guitar!
 It is hilarious.)
 Soon after, Goofy accidentally arrives onstage inside one of Powerline’s set pieces.
-Max soon joins him, fulfilling his dream of impressing Roxanne by crashing the concert…and with the added bonus of having his dad beside him.
-That’s precious.
+Max joins him, fulfilling his dream of impressing Roxanne, and with the added, unexpected bonus of having his dad beside him.